todd-trowbridge/movie-search/README.md

-# React Redux IMDB Movie Search with Favorites
+# Movie Search with Favorites
+## Technologies Used: React Redux IMDB API

-A solo project by: Todd Trowbridge
+# A solo project by: Todd Trowbridge